 Elephant is the fourth studio album by the American indie rock duo The White Stripes, a group from Detroit made up of Jack and Meg White.
-Formed in 1997, for four years until 2000 the two were a husband and wife team.
-Jack had taken his wife’s surname, which they then also used for their band.
-They recorded Elephant in 2002 in the Toe Rag analogue studio in London.
+Formed in 1997, for four years until 2000, the two were a husband and wife team.
+Jack had taken his wife’s surname, which they also used for their band.
+They recorded Elephant in 2002 in the Toe Rag analog studio in London.
 Jack White, who self-produced the album, eschewed computerized equipment and used an 8-track tape machine and recording gear that pre-dated 1963.

 This was partly an attempt to get back to and reproduce the pared-down, raw sound originally laid down by some of their main influences.
 These included noted Mississippi bluesmen Robert Johnson and Son House.
-In 1999, the band had dedicated their first album – simply called The White Stripes – to House.
+In 1999, the band had dedicated their first album – called The White Stripes – to House.
 They also included covers of two of his songs on their first and second albums.
 Detroit rock journalist Chris Handyside, who in 2013 would pen a biography of the White Stripes, tried to summarise their sound.
 He wrote on the Allmusic website that “all DIY punk-country-blues-metal-singer songwriting duos should sound this good.”

 Back to basics

 For their part, both Jack and Meg White frequently cite influences ranging from the pioneers and stars of Delta Blues, folk icon Bob Dylan, via country stalwarts such as Loretta Lynn, to the two British rock titans who revered the same blues influences as them, namely The Rolling Stones and Led Zeppelin.
 The White Stripes were so good and mattered so much because they took this crossover between Black American music, rock, and traditional folk and country, and acknowledged themselves as the direct inheritors of these musical influences.